JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Related Work

-\paragraph{Perception Quality} Image quality assessment is a complicated topic and it has been long known that a small distortion as measured by a simple pairwise metric function does not guarantee better visual quality~\cite{wang2003multiscale}. \cite{blau2018the} defined a measure for human perception quality to be \(L_{\text{div}}\left(p_{\tilde{\mathbf{x}}},\, p_{\mathbf{x}}\right)\), where \(L_{\text{div}}\) is a divergence measure between probability density (or mass) functions and \(p_{\tilde{\mathbf{x}}},\, p_{\mathbf{x}}\) are the density (or mass) functions of the synthesized and the real images, respectively.
-This measurement essentially assigns a higher perception quality to synthesizers that are able to produce pixel values and arrangements that are more likely to appear in real-world.
-And it has been shown to correlate well with human opinion scores primarily in GAN studies~\cite{blau2019rethinking}.
-In this work, we quantify perception quality directly through a user study that, to the best of our knowledge, has the largest scale among existing studies in terms of the number of codecs tested, the range of bitrates covered, and the number of users involved.
+\ch{To the best of our knowledge, we are the first to focus on jointly optimizing perception quality and distortion on full-resolution images.
+We quantify perception quality directly through a user study that has the largest scale among existing studies in terms of the number of codecs tested, the range of bitrates covered, and the number of users involved.}

-To optimize perception quality, existing works add a quantification term for perception in the form of some GAN loss to the overall objective function~\cite{tschannen2018deep,santurkar2018generative,agustsson2019generative}.
-In contrast, we show that sending semantics to the decoder naturally helps increase perception quality.
-Note that in some cases (when \(s\) and \(F\) in Fig.~\ref{fig1} are implemented with one network), our method can be interpreted as a blend of these two methods.
+\ch{We also demonstrate a new approach for optimizing perception quality.
+Existing works typically add a quantification term for perception in the form of some GAN loss to the overall objective function~\cite{tschannen2018deep,santurkar2018generative,agustsson2019generative}.
+We show that sending semantics to the decoder naturally improves perception quality.}